Introduction

 10. Focus on Door to door

-Like we’ve mentioned a few times already there are multiple ways to get your pamphlets into people’s hands.
+Like we’ve mentioned a few times already, there are multiple ways to get your pamphlets into people’s hands.

 Other services can help you target businesses or local authority housing.

-Delivering a 1,000 leaflets door to door is considerably cheaper than handing a 1,000 leaflets out hand to hand in front of a shopping centre.
+Delivering a 1,000 leaflets door to door will be considerably cheaper than handing a 1,000 leaflets out hand to hand in front of a shopping centre.

-If you are interested have a look at our Door to door focused page.
+If you are interested, have a look at our Door to door focused page.

-Unless you have very specific goals that focus on B2B or other specialised markets you should be delivering the absolute majority of your pamphlets door to door.
+Unless you have very specific goals that focus on B2B or other specialised markets you should likely be delivering the absolute majority of your pamphlets using door to door services.

-If you want to get a better idea about The Private Postman have a look at our hompage.
+If you want to get a better idea about The Private Postman, have a look at our hompage.